bitcointranscripts/bitcointranscripts/scalingbitcoin/stanford-2017/how-to-charge-lightning.md

 speakers: ['Aviv Zohar']
 ---

-How to charge Lightning
+# How to charge Lightning

-Aviv Zohar

 Our next talk is getting into layer 2.
 Leaving hwat needs to done at th...